2008 U.S. Open (golf): Playoff

 The 18-hole playoff was the first playoff for the U.S. Open since 2001.
 After trading the lead three times on the front nine, Woods built a three stroke lead through ten holes.
 Mediate rallied on the back nine with three consecutive birdies which gave him a one stroke lead heading to the 18th hole.
-Like the day before, Woods birdied to tie Mediate and forced the playoff into sudden-death, the third in U.S. Open history (1990, 1994: previously, extra full rounds were played, last in 1946).
+Like the day before, Woods birdied to tie Mediate and forced the playoff into sudden-death, the third in U.S. Open history (1990, 1994; previously, extra full rounds were played, with the last in 1946).

 The sudden-death playoff started and ended at the par-4 7th hole; Woods left his birdie putt inches short and tapped in, while Mediate's tee shot found the left fairway bunker and his 18 ft putt to save par missed right.

 The playoff started at noon Eastern on ESPN, with NBC taking over at 2 p.m.
 Eastern and showing the final ten holes; ESPN's two hours earned the highest ever ratings for golf coverage on cable at the time, while NBC had the highest-rated Monday golf broadcast since 1978.

 With the win, Woods kept his unbeaten streak alive when he has at least a share of the lead heading into the final round of a major championship (14−0).
 The streak ended at the PGA Championship in 2009.